-It is known that the size of the largest twist in a vertex order is tied to the number of stacks needed for the edges of the graph under the vertex order.
+The size of the largest twist in a vertex order is tied to the number of stacks needed for the edges of the graph under the vertex order.
 In one direction, a vertex order with a $k$-twist needs at least $k$ stacks, since each edge of a twist must be in a distinct stack.
-In the other direction, a vertex order with no $(k+1)$-twist needs at most $7k^2$ stacks~\cite{DM19} but may require $\Omega(k \log k)$ stacks~\cite{KK97}.
+In the other direction, a vertex order with no $(k+1)$-twist needs at most $\Oh(k \log k)$ stacks~\cite{d-ibccg-22}, which matches the lower bound of $\Omega(k \log k)$~\cite{KK97}.
 An order without a $2$-twist (that is, when $k=1$) corresponds to an outerplanar drawing of a graph, which is a $1$-stack layout.
-For $k=2$ (that is, an order without a $3$-twist), five stacks are sufficient and sometimes necessary~\cite{K88,A96}.
+For $k=2$ (an order without a $3$-twist), $5$ stacks are sufficient and sometimes necessary~\cite{K88,A96}.

 In the following we use notation $E(V_1 \arr V_2)$ to indicate a subset of $E$ between disjoint subsets $V_1, V_2 \subseteq V$, that is, $(x, y) \in E$ for $x \in V_1, y \in V_2$.
 Notation $E(V_1 \arr V_2, V_3 \arr V_4, \dots)$ indicates the union of the edge sets, that is, $E(V_1 \arr V_2) \cup E(V_3 \arr V_4) \cup \dots$.
 Similarly, we write $\tw{V_1 \arr V_2} \le k$ to indicate that the maximum twist of the edges $E(V_1 \arr V_2)$ is of size at most $k$.
 Slightly abusing the notation, we sometimes write $E(v \arr V_1)$ or $E(V_1 \arr v)$, where $v \in V \setminus V_1$ and $V_1 \subset V$.
 To specify a relative order between disjoint subsets of vertices, we use $\sigma = [V_1, V_2, \dots, V_r]$, where $V_i \subseteq V$ for $1 \le i \le r$.